schafe-vorm-fenster/events-api/packages/data-text-mapper/README.md

 # data-text-mapper

-The `data-text-mapper` contains some utility functions to convert a structured text with link, tag and scope metadata into a combined plain text or html.
-As well it's made for encode an decode again.
+The `data-text-mapper` contains some utility functions to convert a structured text with link, tag, scope, and image metadata into a combined plain text or html.
+As well it's made for encode and decode in both directions.

-An example use case where it was made for, is to convert structured data given e.g. in ics event data to simplier google events by encoding the metadata inside the description.
+An example use case it was made for is to convert structured data given e.g. in ics event data to simplier google events by encoding the metadata within the description body.

 ## Examples